The good news: You can easily avoid all of them without breaking a sweat.

 6. Not having health insurance

-Young people may think they’re invincible, but unexpected tragedies like a car accident can happen, causing a large financial setback early in life and leading to financial mistakes, Fox says.
+Young people may think they’re invincible.
+Unexpected tragedies like a car accident can happen though.
+Which can cause a large financial setback early in life and lead to financial mistakes, Fox says.

-Health insurance options for college-age students include staying on their parents’ health insurance until age 26, signing up for their school’s health program, or buying low-cost catastrophic coverage from commercial carriers.
+Health insurance options for college-age students include staying on their parents’ health insurance until age 26.
+They can also sign up for their school’s health program, or buying low-cost catastrophic coverage from commercial carriers.